Business Messaging: What is it and How You Can Use it

 Example: Hi Sally, we've missed you!
 It's been a while since you last visited our website.
 We wanted to offer you a special discount as a thank you for your past loyalty.
 Use code WELCOME10 to get 10% off your next purchase.

-7 Benefits of Business Messages
+7 Benefits of Business Text Messages

-Business messages allow for instant communication between brands and customers.
+Business text messages allow for instant communication between brands and customers.
 This can help resolve issues quickly and provide timely updates and information.

 With the right messaging application, you can personalize your text to an individual customer, making them feel valued and increasing brand loyalty.